-The individual character of our school is encapsulated in a statement that we call 'The Whitehorse Way'.
+The individual characters of schools within our trust are encapsulated in a statement that we call 'Pegasus People' and outlined in the value statements below.
 This makes clear to everybody, adults and children alike, in plain language what it is that makes our school special.